 Courses in IT Degree Programs

-Coursework offered in IT programs vary by individual school, but many have some overlap.
+The coursework offered in IT programs vary by individual school, but many have some overlap.
 As students look at prospective programs, some of the common classes they may encounter include:

 - Introduction to Cybersecurity

 - Computer and Network Security

 - Ethical Hacking and Defense Networks

 - Database Concepts